blueprinthq/coding-exercise/Readme.md

 You're free to use whatever language, framework, libraries, tools, editors, search engines, etc you like in order to complete the exercise.

 # Part II
-## The exercise
+## The user interface
 You will build upon Part I and create a patient-facing user interface to complete the diagnostic screener.
-The interface can be built on a web or mobile (iOS or Android) platform.
+The interface should be built as a web application (though we offer mobile apps to our customers as well).

 In order to retrieve the diagnostic screener, you should build an endpoint in your API which returns it as a JSON object in the following form.
 Alternatively, you may simply load the screener from memory: